 - Nile Cruise Ships sailing between Luxor and Aswan is possible because although the cruise ships have not been specially modified for guests using wheelchairs, the crew is ready to adapt, which consists of several transfers on and off the boat.
 Bathroom access is unknown–but highly doubtful.

-Although the number of historical sites are limited in Alexandria compared to Cairo or Luxor for example, it is considered the most attractive city in Egypt for its moderate weather, long stretches of white sand beaches, beautiful buildings and friendly people.
+Although the number of historical sites are limited in Alexandria compared to Cairo or Luxor for example, it is considered the most attractive city in Egypt for its moderate weather, long stretches of white sand beaches, beautiful buildings, and friendly people.

-Alexandria, better known as the mermaid of the Mediterranean, is the second largest city in Egypt after Cairo and considered to be the second Capital of Egypt.
+Alexandria, better known as the mermaid of the Mediterranean, is the second largest city in Egypt after Cairo and is considered to be the second Capital of Egypt.
 Alexandria was built during the rule of the Greek emperor Alexander the Great who sought to immortalize his name through this city.
 The Greek architect Dinocrates built Alexandria on the site of the old village Rhakotis in 331 BC.
 Alexandria has flourished to be a prominent cultural, political and economic metropolis.
 It was the renowned capital of the Ptolemies with monuments many of which remain as examples of a great civilization.
 Alexandria (31.09N 29.53E ) is located at the north of Egypt.
-Its geographic location enabled it to be one the most important ports in Egypt with more than 50% share of Egypt’s sea trade.
-In 2013 Alexandria is witnessing one of brightest days of its history as many construction projects are in the works to revive the city to be as it once was, the mermaid of the Mediterranean.
+Its geographic location enabled it to be one of the most important ports in Egypt with more than 50% share of Egypt’s sea trade.
+In 2013 Alexandria is witnessing one of the brightest days of its history as many construction projects are in the works to revive the city to be as it once was, the mermaid of the Mediterranean.

-- The Bibliotheca Alexandrina consists of four fully wheelchair accessible museums focusing on manuscripts, antiques, Sadat and this history of science as well as a planetarium.
+- The Bibliotheca Alexandrina consists of four fully wheelchair accessible museums focusing on manuscripts, antiques, Sadat, and this history of science as well as a planetarium.
 An accessible restroom is available inside.